deodeveloper/code-refactoring-to-pattern/README.md

     </ul>

 <h2> All the codes are wrapped in package before_refactor and after_refactor.</h2>
-Check the problem in before_refactor before moving to solution on after_refactor.
+Check the problem in package "before" before refactoring and moving to solution on "after" after refactoring.

 <h3>You are welcome to comment and contribute. </h3>